Neatly tacked in my diary, cursive fonts from yesteryears, have some of my favourite words, the Ruskin Bond quotes.

 6. One sure way to lose the world and everything in it, is to try grasping it.

-My first brush with Mr. Bond’s writings was The Woman on Platform 8, the heart-touching story of maternal affection.
+My first brush with Mr Bond’s writings was The Woman on Platform 8, the heart-touching story of maternal affection.
 The woman who meets a young boy on the platform, whom she has no hopes of meeting again but devotes all her love to him.

 9. “The plainsman looks to the hills for the needs of his spirit, but the hillman looks to the plains for a living.” ~Panther’s Moon

 10. Listen to the night wind in the trees, Listen to the summer grass singing; Listen to the time that’s tripping by, And the dawn dew falling.
-Listen to the moon as it climbs the sky, Listen to the pebbles humming; Listen to the mist in the trembling leaves, And the silence calling.
+Listen to the moon as it climbs the sky, Listen to the pebbles humming; Listen to the mist in the trembling leaves, And the silence calls.

 11. The best kind of walk and this applies to the plains as well as to the hills, is the one in which you have no particular destination when you set out.